 When I learn how an object came to be it ceases to be an object.
 It becomes a representative of the conditions that created it, most often a matrix of systems of exploitation and profit-generation that are so normalized we forget to remember them.
-I peer at the harm done daily to make the running world run: the harm sitting inside history and in the present, still patiently crouched behind a flower-pot in the game of hide-and-seek we abandoned for dinner.
+I crunch chips and peer at the harm done daily to make the running world run: the harm sitting inside history and in the present, still patiently crouched behind a flower-pot in the game of hide-and-seek we abandoned for dinner.

 * This is also true for me of objects that are not sensory-focused (i.e. more “functional” objects), e.g. a tampon, an electric egg beater, a toilet brush.
 The only objects whose provenance I forget to think about are those that present ideas; when reading books I rarely think of printing presses, and only sometimes do I stop and think of the components of, and the labor that produced, my cell phone.Back to top ^